Virtualization: Desktop virtualization

-Desktop virtualization is the concept of separating the logical desktop from the physical machine.
+Desktop virtualization separates the logical desktop from the physical machine.

 One form of desktop virtualization, virtual desktop infrastructure (VDI), can be thought of as a more advanced form of hardware virtualization.
 Rather than interacting with a host computer directly via a keyboard, mouse, and monitor, the user interacts with the host computer using another desktop computer or a mobile device by means of a network connection, such as a LAN, Wireless LAN or even the Internet.
 In addition, the host computer in this scenario becomes a server computer capable of hosting multiple virtual machines at the same time for multiple users.

-As organizations continue to virtualize and converge their data center environment, client architectures also continue to evolve in order to take advantage of the predictability, continuity, and quality of service delivered by their converged infrastructure.
-For example, companies like HP and IBM provide a hybrid VDI model with a range of virtualization software and delivery models to improve upon the limitations of distributed client computing.
+Companies like HP and IBM provide a hybrid VDI model with a range of virtualization software and delivery models to improve upon the limitations of distributed client computing.
 Selected client environments move workloads from PCs and other devices to data center servers, creating well-managed virtual clients, with applications and client operating environments hosted on servers and storage in the data center.
 For users, this means they can access their desktop from any location, without being tied to a single client device.
 Since the resources are centralized, users moving between work locations can still access the same client environment with their applications and data.
 For IT administrators, this means a more centralized, efficient client environment that is easier to maintain and able to more quickly respond to the changing needs of the user and business.

 Another form, session virtualization, allows multiple users to connect and log into a shared but powerful computer over the network and use it simultaneously.
 Each is given a desktop and a personal folder in which they store their files.
 With multiseat configuration, session virtualization can be accomplished using a single PC with multiple monitors, keyboards, and mice connected.

 Thin clients, which are seen in desktop virtualization, are simple and/or cheap computers that are primarily designed to connect to the network.
-They may lack significant hard disk storage space, RAM or even processing power, but many organizations are beginning to look at the cost benefits of eliminating “thick client” desktops that are packed with software (and require software licensing fees) and making more strategic investments.
+They may lack significant hard disk storage space, RAM or even processing power, but many organizations are beginning to look at the cost benefits of eliminating "thick client" desktops that are packed with software (and require software licensing fees) and making more strategic investments.

 Desktop virtualization simplifies software versioning and patch management, where the new image is simply updated on the server, and the desktop gets the updated version when it reboots.
 It also enables centralized control over what applications the user is allowed to have access to on the workstation.

 Moving virtualized desktops into the cloud creates hosted virtual desktops (HVDs), in which the desktop images are centrally managed and maintained by a specialist hosting firm.
 Benefits include scalability and the reduction of capital expenditure, which is replaced by a monthly operational cost.